jonase/eastwood/README.md

   a b)   ; b is returned.  a's value is ignored
 ```

-`comment` and `gen-class` expressions in Clojure (or `:gen-class`
-inside of an `ns` form) always return nil.
-Starting with Eastwood
-0.1.4, it should no longer warn if this nil value is ignored.

-Many of Clojure's core functions are 'pure' functions, meaning that
-they do not modify any state of the system other than perhaps
-allocating memory and heating up the CPU.
-A pure function calculates
-a value that depends only on the value of its arguments, and returns
-it.

-Calling such a function in a place where its return value is not used
+Calling a side-effect-free function in a place where its return value is not used
 is likely to be a mistake, and Eastwood issues warnings for this.

 ```clojure